ibm-cloud-docs/Registry/registry_encrypt_images.md

 ## Next steps
 {: #registry_encrypt_next}

-You can run encrypted images in [{{site.data.keyword.containerlong_notm}}](https://{DomainName}/kubernetes/registry/main/private){: external}, however, it is currently unsupported.
+You can run encrypted images in [{{site.data.keyword.containerlong_notm}}](https://{DomainName}/kubernetes/registry/main/private){: external}, however, it is unsupported.
 You must supply the private key in plain text.
 You can use this technology preview, [Encrypted Images Key Syncer Helm Operator](https://operatorhub.io/operator/enc-key-sync){: external}.
 {: note}

 ## Storing keys